Anti-Bribery for Sales · Module 2 of 2

 Erin Davies

 Karen, file the note.
-Mike, send me the technical narrative draft tonight.
+Mike, draft tonight.

 Portrait of Karen Mendoza

-Thursday, 10:15 AM · Karen\'s office +1
+Thursday, 10:15 AM · Karen's office +1

 Mike Reilly